 With Steve Carell as the star of NBC’s The Office, Universal supported him more than ever from 2005 to 2013.
 The 40-Year-Old Virgin allowed him to experience an exponential rise of his bankability.
 Evan Almighty maintained his popularity, Knocked Up made him stay relevant, whereas Despicable Me made him more popular.
 Ashton Kutcher’s association with Twentieth Century Fox’s That `70s Show meant that Just Married and Cheaper by the Dozen profitably progressed from Dude, Where’s My Car?

-As for other sitcom stars, Lisa Kudrow had the biggest success amidst her co-stars of Friends before the show came to an end (Warners Brothers had produced and distributed Analyze This).
+As for other sitcom stars, Lisa Kudrow had the biggest success amidst her co-stars of Friends before the show came to an end (Warner Brothers had produced and distributed Analyze This).
 Second to her was Matthew Perry in The Whole Nine Years.
 Happy Days was produced and distributed by Paramount, but aired on ABC (which is owned by Disney).
 Bosom Buddies was produced by Paramount and aired on ABC as well.
 This explains why Ron Howard (the lead star of Happy Days) was interested in casting Tom Hanks in Splash.

 Produced by Touchstone and distributed by Buena Vista, it made a fiscal splash by earning more than eight times its 8 million dollar budget.
 NBC were so impressed that they purchased ABC’s rights to Bosom Buddies so that it could be reran on the NBC network in the summer of 1984.
 Johnny Depp became so popular on Fox’s 21 Jump Street that they distributed Edward Scissorhands.
 It grossed more than Splash, but the ratio of budget to recoup was less impressive (it grossed slightly more than four times its budget).

 Mila Kunis was considered to be more desirable after participating in an animated series despite the fact that she had a big role on a popular live-action sitcom.
 She experienced more interest after co-leading in Black Swan.
 This was eleven years after viewers heard her for the first time on Family Guy (imagine if Lacey Chabert hadn’t quit).
 How I Met Your Mother was a Fox sitcom that was aired on the CBS (Columbia) network.
 As such, Jason Segel benefited from Bad Teacher grossing more than a hundred times its budget.
+It was produced by Columbia and distributed by Sony (who own Columbia).

 Home Improvement was an ABC-aired sitcom that was produced by Touchstone Television and distributed by Buena Vista Television.
 As a result, Tim Allen’s The Santa Clause was the second highest-grossing début star vehicle behind Back to the Future.
 It was produced by Walt Disney Pictures and distributed by Buena Vista Pictures.
 In 1998, Helen Hunt won an Oscar for As Good as it Gets and a Golden Globe for Mad About You.
 The former was distributed by TriStar, whose TV company co-produced the latter.